justaszie/weight-tracker/README.md

 ### User Features

+**Getting Data**
+- **Manual entry** - the user can enter their daily weight using the app
+- **Syncing data with external sources** - the user can also request to get data from their selected source (currently only Google Fit supported)

 **Progress Dashboard**
-- **Weight change overview** over a selected period: total change from dates X to Y (in absolute and relative terms), average weekly change, average estimated caloric surplus / deficit
-- **Weekly details** - key metrics for every week in the selected period
 - **Filtering data**
   - View data for a specific date range (from/to dates)
   - View data for the last N weeks
   - Real-time updates when filters change
-- **Syncing data with external sources** - the user can request to get data from their selected source (currently only Google Fit supported)
-- **Responsive UI** - clean minimalistic UI that adjusts to various screen sizes, including mobile
+- **Weight change overview** over selected period: total change from dates X to Y (in absolute and relative terms), average weekly change, average estimated caloric surplus / deficit
+- **Weekly details** - key metrics for every week in the selected period
 - **Meaningful metrics** - PTs and nutritionists generally recommend keeping weight change to ~0.5%–1% per week for a healthy and sustainable change.
 The app calculates this rate for the user’s data so they can see if their weight change is within a healthy range.
+- **Responsive UI** - clean minimalistic UI that adjusts to various screen sizes, including mobile

 **Goal-Based Evaluation**
-- Switch between three fitness goals: Lose Fat, Maintain Weight, Gain Muscle
+- **Switch between three fitness goals**: Lose Fat, Maintain Weight, Gain Muscle
-- Color coded progress indicators (positive/negative) based on your selected goal
+- **The result metrics are color-coded** (positive/negative) based on your selected goal

 ### Backend Features

 **Authentication & Authorization**
-- **JWT authentication via Supabase** to log in to the frontend and to access the app's REST APIs.
+- **JWT authentication via Supabase** to sign up, log in to the frontend, and to access the app's REST APIs
 - **Google OAuth 2.0** implementation to get access the user's Google Fit data.
 This includes secure access token storage and refresh mechanism

 **Data Management**
-- **Data syncing strategy** - on user's request, fetch and store user's data from the external source (Google Fit)
+- **Data syncing strategy** - on user's request, fetch and store their data from the external source (Google Fit)
-- **Database as source of truth** - weight entries fetched from external sources are only inserted if there's no entry for that user and date in the DB yet.
+- **Database as source of truth** - weight entries fetched from external sources are inserted only if there's no entry for that user and date in the DB yet.
 - **Flexible storage layer** - the app supports multiple storage systems: PostgreSQL and file-based storage
 - **Analytics module** - calculates and returns metrics for the stored weight data